sul-dlss-labs/wolfcon-2024-ai-workshop/ethical-considerations-ai-ml-for-libraries/academic-fraud.md

 guidelines is the disclosure of using of LLMs or other AI, with some journals requiring the specific AI system to be included in the article.

-> Just as a reminder; LLMs have been used for copy-editing purpose for
-> the content of this workshop!
+**Just as a reminder:** LLMs have been used for copy-editing purpose for the content of this workshop.

 Some of the journals prohibit the listing or attributing authorship of an article by a LLM model[^NATURE][^SCIENCE].